 A 1994 written agenda for a meeting of the Muslim Brotherhood's Palestine Committee actually mentions CAIR (the Council on American Islamic Relations) and other MB organizations.
 They wrote America was the ideal location to support their movement worldwide.
 Check out copies of several paid checks from Hamas leader Mousa Marzook to the Islamic Association of Palestine (IAP), an overt arm of the Muslim Brotherhood.
 Linking CAIR to the MB also are the IAP leaders who started CAIR, Nihad Awad and Omar Ahmed.

-It's has been my experience during my six years of personal research and education about Islamism that Islamists are not truthful when questioned about the Muslim Brotherhood infiltration in the United States.
+It's been my experience during my five years of research and self-education about Islamism that Islamists are not truthful when questioned about the Muslim Brotherhood infiltration in the United States.
 Listen to CAIR Oklahoma's director, Muneer Awad squirm with irritation when asked.
-Also, if they are call-out about something they wrote that's worrisome they will likely remove the webpage so its important to capture it if you come across something.
+Also, if they are call-out about something they wrote that's worrisome they will likely remove the webpage so its important to capture it.

 On February 23rd or so, the Muslim Brotherhood wrote on their Arabic website: "...All people of Egypt join protest tomorrow; "the global anti-globalization of American hegemony & Zionism...Global Movement for protests to be set up in Algeria, Syria, Bahrain, Yemen and Morocco...that the Arab armies must prepare for war..."
 In other articles or interviews, they will flatly deny these things.

 WSJ reporter, Ian Johsnon, investigative work 'A Mosque in Munich: Nazi, the CIA, and the rise of the Muslim Brotherhood in the West" Hudson Institute talk BookTV (video 1:45 min.)
 Note: at 20 minute mark Johnson talks about Said Ramadan as a Muslim Brotherhood leader.
-He was the son-in-law of the founder of the Muslim Brotherhood and the father of Tariq Ramadan who now regularly comes to the U.S. to gives talks.
+He is the son-in-law of the founder of the Muslim Brotherhood and the father of Tariq Ramadan.

 Muslim Networks and Movements in Western Europe Muslim Brotherhood and Jama'at-i Islami Pew Forum on Religion and Public Life (Sept 2010)